Frequently Asked Questions

 What is multiple sclerosis?

-Multiple sclerosis (MS) is an autoimmune disease that attacks the nervous system – the brain and spinal cord.
+Although the cause of MS is unknown, it is believed that Multiple sclerosis (MS) is an autoimmune disease that attacks the nervous system – the brain and spinal cord.
 It is an unpredictable disease, disabling some people more quickly and others more slowly.
 Some may experience a few years of no significant progression and then suddenly the disease can become active and the progression to disability can accelerate.
+For most MS patients, relapsing remitting MS becomes progressive MS in time.

 A nerve impulse is an electrical signal that travels along a nerve.
 MS attacks the myelin sheath, the fatty insulation around each nerve, that allows the nerve impulse to travel at a very high speed.